jonnybergdahl/Arduino_JBWopr_Library/README.md

 Install using the library manager in the Arduino IDE.

+This library is compatible with the ESP32 Arduino core version 2.x and 3.x.

 ## Usage

 The library exposes several classes that you can use to interact with the board.